circuithub/rel8/docs/tutorial.rst

 Defining base tables
 --------------------

-In order to query a database of existing tables, we need to let Rel8 know about these tables, and the schema for each table.
+To query a database of existing tables, we need to let Rel8 know about these tables, and the schema for each table.
 This is done by defining a Haskell *record* for each table in the database.
 These records should have a type of the form ``C f name hasDefault t``.
 Let's see how that looks with some